Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

     This field contains the `Training Scene Object` to be locked.

 - **Lock only during this step**\
-    If ticked, the object is only locked while the current step is being executed.
+    If toggled on, the object locks only while the current step is being executed.
 It is unlocked again when moving to the next step.

 ------